11 Best Trout Flies to Cover your Fishing Season

 Opinions are divided about using worm flies.
 The fact is, they catch fish.
 This Wormy Bead Head Trout Fly is a great choice due to its two tails and the beadhead that makes it sink fast.

 As you can see from our selection there are many different kind of trout flies that can be successful.
 It really depends on your personal preferences.
 Some fly fishermen and women prefer to use dry flies only.
 Other claim that nothing is as catchy as nymphs.
 Still others believe that the biggest trout are caught on streamers.
-In order for you to be prepared for all situations we put together a few options that contain flies of all types.
+And last but not least there are those that think the behemoths of the river will fall for midges.

 Learn more: